Do Go On - 448 - The Curse of the Lottery Winner

 That'd be worth a lot.

-listening to his report about Barbie.
-That's incredible.
-What a great win.
+Because we were definitely listening to his report about Barbie.

 Yeah.

 I'll support my local primary school.
-And for some reason they've got a multimillion dollar Barbie.

-That is huge, Grace.
-Congratulations.
-Congrat-congratulations.
+That is huge, grace.

-Wow.
-You're on fire.
+Wow, you're on fire.

 I'm really glad I stuck to that.